LenyPython/LenyPython.github.io/README.md

 ### My personal portfolio

 Those are components which I use in Storyblok CMS to create a whole portfolio page.
-Althou, the code/components/bloks are available here you are required to have access to CMS to download content to see the page in whole.
+The code/components/bloks are available here, but to get content you are required to have access to CMS to download content to see the page in whole.

 ## Getting Started